lholman/OneBuild/README.md

 * You want to use NuGet for packaging up your assemblies

 ##Why OneBuild?##
 There are a number of benefits of having a build process that can be run in its entirety on a local (developers) machine.
+[I've written more about this before](http://lloydholman.co.uk/run-the-same-build-process-everywhere/) but here's a summary.

 * **Fail earlier**.
 Catch more failed builds earlier on by changing fewer variables, i.e. don’t compile and build in a completely different way on your Continuous Integration (CI) server than your developers do on their development machines.
 * **Own a debuggable build process**.
 Building software is tricky, let me (or anyone) debug that process locally, so we don’t have to constantly break the CI builds to see things fail.